20 Ways AI Could Transform PR and Communications

 - Use AI recommendations to surface relevant news and shape brand perception for consumers in real-time as they visit your site.

-- Identify influencers who are most likely to reach, engage, and motivate your audiences.
+- Identify the right influencer who's most likely to reach, engage, and motivate your audiences.

 - Target media outlets and contacts with the greatest probability of generating coverage, rather than traditional manual list building based on categories and keyword searches.